 Nelson's Ice Cream

-Forty-plus flavors of ice cream and serves them in HUGE portions.
+Nelson's has 40-plus flavors of ice cream, but is especially known for its HUGE portions.
 On a hot summer evening, the line extends down the block.
+There's also an outpost in St. Paul.

-Old-fashioned ice cream parlor serving 32 flavors and overlooking Steiger Lake.
+This old-fashioned ice cream parlor serves 32 flavors and overlooks Steiger Lake.

 White Bear Lake